 This homemade creamy Walnut Sauce recipe for pasta is a simple but scrumptious dish, giving a fresh and nutritious spin on standard pasta sauces.
 It's not only deliciously satisfying, but the sauce is also vegan and Daniel Fast approved.

 If you are looking for that perfect, last minute kind of meal for busy weeknights, you’re going to love this homemade pasta sauce recipe.
+(This Baked Feta Pasta is super easy, too!)

 It starts with crushed fresh walnuts, soy milk, and nutmeg that is blended together to create the most amazing creamy walnut sauce.
 While you can serve it tossed with any pasta you prefer, when we are following the Daniel Fast, we enjoy it served with whole wheat pasta.